AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

 Website description, data and check if your dates are available.

 Create a python script to download the GFS Data.
-Make necessary changes on the dates and hours.This python script downloads 4 data on 20210629 with 6 hours interval.
+Make necessary changes on the dates and hours.This python script downloads 4 data files on 20210629 with 6 hours interval.
+You have to create an account with rda.ucar.edu first.
 The alternatives would be going to the official
 [Research Data Archive website](https://rda.ucar.edu/datasets/ds084.1/index.html){target=_blank}: description and upload the python script through DCV.
 ```
 cat <<EOF > download_20210629.py
 #!/usr/bin/env python